sohailanwaralmani74/utility-tools/tiff-to-webp.md

 <h1>Convert TIFF to WebP Online – Free TIFF to WebP Converter</h1>

-<p>Quickly convert your TIFF images to the modern <strong>WebP format</strong> using our free online tool.
+<p>Quickly convert your TIFF images to the modern <strong>Webp format</strong> using our free online tool.
 WebP offers smaller file sizes, faster page loads, and high-quality images.
 Supports both <strong>single and batch TIFF to WebP conversions</strong>.</p>

 <h2>Why Convert TIFF to WebP?</h2>
-<p>WebP is a modern image format developed by Google that combines high compression with excellent image quality.
-Converting <strong>TIFF to WebP</strong> reduces file size while maintaining clarity, making it perfect for web usage, storage optimization, and faster loading times.</p>
+<p>Webp is a modern image format developed by Google that combines high compression with excellent image quality.
+Converting <strong>TIFF to Webp</strong> reduces file size while maintaining clarity, making it perfect for web usage, storage optimization, and faster loading times.</p>

-<h2>How to Convert TIFF to WebP</h2>
+<h2>How to Convert TIFF to Webp</h2>
 <ol>
 <li>Upload one or multiple TIFF files.</li>
 <li>Click <strong>Convert</strong> to start the transformation.</li>